 Hoot Owl Farm LLC is owned and operated by Bonnie and Rudy Geber.
 We believe in eating fresh healthy food whenever possible and bringing more local produce options to our community in the Kootenai Valley.

 About the Farm

 Hoot Owl Farm started out of Rudy and Bonnie's home garden in 2016.
 We've since been expanding our growing area at home as well as branching out to other small plots in the area.
-As of the 2018 growing season, we are operating on two plots of about an acre in size.
+We are currently operating on two plots of about a half acre and two acres in size.
 Our crops are grown in a very intensive manner with multiple successions on each bed so we are able to maximize our production on a small acreage.
 Hoot Owl Farm sits in the Northwest corner of Montana between the towns of Libby and Eureka.
 We are lucky to be able to work in a very beautiful area with the Kootenai River, Lake Koocanusa, and an abundance of public lands nearby to enjoy.

 About the Farmers

-We have gardened in the Kootenai Valley for the past 11 years and are excited to be getting into commercial production.
+We have gardened in the Kootenai Valley since 2006 and have been commercially farming since 2017.
 We are both hard working and love to be outdoors.
 We strive to be good stewards of the land and grow nutritious food through sustainable, environmentally friendly practices.

 You are what you eat, right?
 So it's important to us to have access to food that we are confident is healthy and nutrient-rich.
 The best way to guarantee the quality of your food is to know where it came from and how it was produced.
 We are excited about the local food movement and love to see an increase in local producers of all kinds in our corner of the world.

 We eat what we grow,

 We think everyone should have access to high-quality, nutritious AND delicious vegetables and herbs.